Fertilisation: Pollen tube growth

-Unlike animal sperm which is motile, plant sperm is immotile and relies on the pollen tube to carry it to the ovule where the sperm is released.
+Unlike animal sperm which is motile, the sperm of most seed plants is immotile and relies on the pollen tube to carry it to the ovule where the sperm is released.
 The pollen tube penetrates the stigma and elongates through the extracellular matrix of the style before reaching the ovary.
 Then near the receptacle, it breaks through the ovule through the micropyle (an opening in the ovule wall) and the pollen tube "bursts" into the embryo sac, releasing sperm.
 The growth of the pollen tube has been believed to depend on chemical cues from the pistil, however these mechanisms were poorly understood until 1995.
 Work done on tobacco plants revealed a family of glycoproteins called TTS proteins that enhanced growth of pollen tubes.
 Pollen tubes in a sugar free pollen germination medium and a medium with purified TTS proteins both grew.
 However, in the TTS medium, the tubes grew at a rate 3x that of the sugar-free medium.
-TTS proteins were also placed on various locations of semi in vevo pollinated pistils, and pollen tubes were observed to immediately extend toward the proteins.
-Transgenic plants lacking the ability to produce TTS proteins exhibited slower pollen tube growth and reduced fertility.
+TTS proteins were also placed on various locations of semi in vivo pollinated pistils, and pollen tubes were observed to immediately extend toward the proteins.
+Transgenic plants lacking the ability to produce TTS proteins had slower pollen tube growth and reduced fertility.